mediachain/mediachain/docs/concat.md

 ### Peer Roles

-Depending on their behaviour, peers can play three basic roles on each
+Depending on their behaviour, peers can play three basic roles in a
 namespace:

 - Readers: these peers only merge feeds from other sources  and don't